jameson-m-jolley/Gorebrum/README.md

 - maintaining an open and welcoming community
 - encouraging dialog and teamwork
 - limiting technical debt where ever possible

 ## project requirements
+- must have the ability to turn on and off all none essential features.
+- all functions, typs, methods and tests must be documented no exceptions